Join for FREE

 Notable Species

-Mount Diablo is one of the best sites in the Bay Area for the chaparral specialties of coastal California: Wrentit, California Thrasher, and Sage Sparrow.
+Mount Diablo is one of the best sites in the Bay Area for the chaparral specialties of coastal California: Wrentit, California Thrasher, and Bell's Sparrow.
 Its canyons also attract large numbers of migrant passerines in spring and fall.

 Townsend's Solitaire is a rare winter visitor.
 Black-chinned Sparrow nests irregularly in recently burned areas.
 Green-tailed Towhee has been recorded a few times in spring.
 There is one old record of Pileated Woodpecker wandering away from its usual habitat in coastal redwoods.